WPI-LNL/lnldb/README.md

 ## To Install (Testing)
 ##### Install required system packages
 You are going to need some basic Python/Git tools to run the code.
 The most important are python2 (not 3) and virtualenv (which allows you to install python libs without root).
+The rest are to compile the python binary libraries, namely MySQL and image manipulation.

 ```
-sudo apt-get install python2.7 python2.7-dev python-pip python-virtualenv git
+sudo apt-get install python2.7 python2.7-dev python-pip python-virtualenv git libtiff5-dev libjpeg8-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev libmysqlclient-dev
 ```

 It is certainly possible to run via Windows practically without changes, but figuring out that setup is left as an